-Jasmine L. Jenkins began her professional career as a bilingual 4th grade teacher in Alief ISD.
+Jasmine Jenkins began her professional career as a Bilingual 4th grade teacher in Alief ISD.
 Recognizing that many of the challenges that she and her students faced on a daily basis stemmed from policy issues at the national, state, and local levels, she decided to pursue a master’s degree and Ph.D. in Political Science at the University of Houston and focused her research on education policy and school governance.
 Dr. Jenkins has worked as a new teacher advisor, curriculum specialist, and school director with Teach For America, and she served as the Manager of Community-Based Initiatives with Advantage Testing of Houston.
-She was also a founding member of the regional strategy team for the Organizing Network for Education (ONE) – Houston.
-In addition to leading the Houston GPS team, Dr. Jenkins is an adjunct government instructor at Houston Community College.
-A Pennsylvania native (and proud Steelers fan!), Jasmine has been living and working in Houston since 2006, and she is passionate about expanding educational opportunities for all children in this city.
+She was also a founding member of the regional strategy team for the Organizing Network for Education (ONE) Houston and a 2016 candidate for the Texas State Board of Education.
+In addition to leading the Houston GPS team, Dr. Jenkins is an adjunct instructor at Rice University.
+A Pennsylvania native, Jasmine has been living and working in Houston since 2006, and she is passionate about expanding educational opportunities for all children.

-Sara Chu is a former Teach For America teacher in Dallas ISD where she taught high school Geometry and Geometry Pre-AP and coached JV girls soccer.
+Sara Chu is a native Houstonian.
+She began working at Houston GPS in 2017 and is deeply committed to improving student outcomes for children in her hometown.
+Prior to joining Houston GPS, Sara enjoyed being a high school teacher in Dallas ISD where she taught Geometry/Geometry Pre-AP and coached JV girls soccer.
 She graduated from Vanderbilt University as a Mathematics major, and she received her Masters of Education from Southern Methodist University.
-As a native Houstonian, she is excited to be back in her hometown and is excited about the opportunities to improve the quality of education in Houston.

 Manager of Community Engagement